childsb/glusterfs-hadoop-docs/Cloudera.markdown

 ## Hadoop Services ##

-Services which run on hadoop (i.e. *Oozie, HBase, Solr*  ) require more sohpisticated configuration steps, because you need to update certain files, and possibly add the glusterfs-hadoop plugin into directories other than the /usr/lib/hadoop/lib location.
-Thus, we have specific directions for installing and running CDH5 ecosystem service applications below.
+We have specific directions for installing and running CDH5 ecosystem service applications below.

 * [HBase] (https://forge.gluster.org/hadoop/pages/UsingHBase).
 This page also includes instructions how to test Hbase.